top of page

 Tattoos are usually based on around £100 an hour and around £500 - 600 per day, for high-quality work at reputable studios.
 I often go below this though and try to make a good deal for clients, especially for large projects (which make up the majority of my work)

 The price includes any design work and preparation, the (increasingly costly) equipment... plus our time, skill & experience... and ofcourse the finished tattoo, as well as any neccessary support afterwards.
-A lot of resources have and do go into carrying out my work to a high standard.. and I often sacrifice my own time, or be generous with pricing, in the name of good results.
+A lot of resources have and do go into carrying out my work to a high standard.. and I often sacrifice my own time, or be generous with pricing, in pursuit of good results.

 I offer a very competitive day-session rate...as well as sizeable discounts for large projects, regular customers, and desired pieces.
 The rate varies depending on the project, difficulty and timescale.
 I am always open to compromising or working to a budget, or discussing options.